 Writing and photographs by Sophie Pellegrini

 It took me a long time to get past the embarrassment I felt about my depression.
 I didn’t want anyone to know during the worst of it, or for a good while after things began to improve.
-I remember how damn fast my heart beat the day I told the first person what I had experienced — it was 5 years ago.
+I remember viscerally how fast my heart beat and how much I was sweating the day I told the first person about my major depressive disorder— it was 5 years ago.

 I felt ashamed.
 I felt like I was doing something wrong.
-And I hated the idea of anyone thinking I was some stereotypical Depressed Teen; I didn’t want people — my family in particular, though I’m not sure why — to think that of me.
-For some reason, whenever my mom would say how normal it was to feel as sad as I did, it just made me tired and frustrated.
+And I hated the idea of anyone thinking I was some stereotypical Depressed Teen; I didn’t want people to think that of me.
+Whenever my mom would tell me how “normal” it was to feel as sad as I did, it just made me tired and frustrated.
 I know she said it to comfort me, to make me feel like I wasn’t alone, or like nothing was wrong with me, but somehow I hated hearing it.
 I knew she was right, of course.
 But I suppose something about it made me feel like my feelings were trivial, or mundane, and I didn’t want that.
 They were my feelings, and I needed them to be important, as horrible as they were.

 It took me a while to realize that making myself feel guilty was helping absolutely no one.
 The truth is, everyone has pain.
 Everyone experiences so much shit.
 In that way, my mom was right — pain is normal, and it’s okay to feel it.
 It’s part of life to feel like you’re drowning sometimes.
 But that doesn’t make it any less important.
 Each feeling of pain matters.
 And we feel a lot.
-I know now that just because my problems may be “insignificant” in comparison to the other tragedies of the world, they are no less important.
-No matter what, they are valid.
+I know now that just because my problems were insignificant in comparison to the others, and even though I lived with immense privilege, my pain was still valid.

 I am lucky enough to have parents who are perceptive, loving, and resilient, so I had help in facing my depression during those dark months.
-I began seeing different therapists and a psychiatrist.
-I was diagnosed with major chronic depressive disorder, or chronic depression.
+I’m grateful for the resources my family had to support me in seeing different therapists and a psychiatrist.
 I became all too familiar with three words I learned to hate: “It gets better.”
 Every time I heard it, I felt annoyed.
 It didn’t help, literally not at all — I wish it had, but it didn’t.
-But the thing is, is that it does — it does get better.
-It hurts like hell for a while, but it gets better.
+But the thing is, is that it did — things can get better.
 I spent a few horrible months trying to find the right medicine — some of the ones I tried had me doubled over the toilet for hours, others made me stoop to a deeper low than I realized was possible — but eventually, with the help of my doctors and my family, I found medications that work for me.

 The way I see it, everyone deals with pain differently.
 For some people, they express it in music.
 Others turn to drugs and alcohol.
 And for some, pain manifests in depression.
-We all need to cope somehow, and for some people, that’s the only way.
+The pain needs to go somewhere, and for some people, that’s the way it manifests.
 Maybe not forever — but for now.
 It’s hard for people to understand this without the knowledge about the difference between chronic depression and that rather momentary, situational depression everyone experiences from time to time.
 Like most things, it’s just impossible to understand it fully without having the experience yourself.

 I think that medication was the catalyst for my change; what allowed me to learn new ways to deal with my pain.
 I may not be in the same pit of depression I was when this all started, but that doesn’t mean I don’t experience gut-wrenching sadness or grief at times.
 That doesn’t mean I’m cured, or that the depression is “gone.”
 It’s still there; it lingers below the surface, informing my life and decisions in ways I don’t even realize.
 But those dark feelings just don’t dominate my life anymore.
 I’ve learned to let these feelings out through the release of a camera shutter, the click of typewriter keys, and the soft grinding of pebbles underneath bicycle wheels.

-Depression taught me that I shouldn’t fear feelings, positive or negative.
+Depression taught me that I shouldn’t fear feelings, “positive” or “negative.”
 They all add to me as a human, even if that means they’re taking something of me away.
-I consider myself blessed to be able to feel things as deeply as I do.
+I love the gift of being able to feel things as deeply as I do.
 I would choose that over indifference any day.
 I will always choose my fire red, midnight blue, shining white, and deep forest green feelings over the pale grays.
-The truth is, these are the feelings that make life rich.
-They’re the feelings that make life worth it; that art comes out of.
-So I wouldn’t change it.
+These are the feelings that make my life rich.
 I don’t wish I could undo or forget that time in my life.
 It has changed me permanently, in positive ways I never could have anticipated at the time, and probably in ways I don’t yet even understand.

 I’m not ashamed of my depression anymore.[share]